authts/sample-keycloak-react-oidc-context/README.md

     - Allow user registration on login screen
     - Set access token lifespan to 5 mins
     - Setup email connection via Mailhog
-- Create a public client for the React app, named `react`
+- Create a public client for the React app
-- Create an example user with email `betty@example.com`
+- Create an example user

 ## Disclaimers